Pemphigus vulgaris: Epidemiology

-Pemphigus vulgaris is a relatively rare disease that only affects about 1 to 5 people in 1 million in the United Kingdom, with an incidence of 1-10 cases per 1 million people across the world.
-There is an estimated prevalence of 30,000-40,000 cases in the United States.
+Pemphigus vulgaris is a relatively rare disease that only affects about 1 to 5 people in 1 million in the United Kingdom, with an incidence of 1-10 cases per 1 million people globally.
+There is an estimated prevalence of 14,000+ cases in the United States and 42,400+ in the seven major markets (US, UK, Japan, Germany, France, Italy, Spain) which is five times as prevalent as Pemphigus foliaceous.

 Cases of P. vulgaris usually don't develop until after the age of 50 or so.
 The disease is not contagious which means it cannot be spread from person to person.
 In 2012, Israeli researchers indicated they had identified a genetic cause for the disease, which they indicated as 40 times more likely to afflict Jews compared to other demographic groups.

-Men and women are both equally affected and the disease has been found to affect people of many different cultures and racial backgrounds, especially Ashkenazi Jews, people of Mediterranean, North Indian and Persian descent.
+The data pool is small for rare diseases.
+Some sources claim females are more affected by the disease, for others men and women are equally affected.
+The patient advocacy organisation NORD sees people of many different cultures and racial backgrounds similarly affected, but with a prevalence for Ashkenazi Jews, people of Mediterranean, North Indian, and Persian descent.
 There has been no found difference in the rate of disease when looking at socioeconomic factors as well.
 If left untreated, 8 of 10 people with the disease die within a year with a cause of death being infection or loss of fluids, which is very common for raw, open sores that are characteristic of P. vulgaris.
 With treatment, only about 1 in 10 people with the disease die, either from the condition, or side effects of the medicine.

 An effect of the disease being so rare is that there is not enough evidence to prove that the treatments currently being used are actually as effective as they could be.
-Doctors are trying to find effective steroid-sparing agents to use in the treatment, to decrease the side effects of long term steroid treatment.
-The small amount of case numbers make it hard to test statistical significance between the affected and the control groups when testing if these types of systematic treatments are effective.
+Doctors are trying to find effective steroid-sparing agents to use in the treatment, to decrease the side effects of long-term steroid treatment.
+The small amount of case numbers makes it hard to test statistical significance between the affected and the control groups when testing if these types of systematic treatments are effective.